TauferLab/somospie-docs/docs/data_preparations.md

 | X12    | Soil moisture average for December         | 0.349     |
 *Table 1: example results of extract_SM_monthly.R*

-The data will be available in an .rds format, which will eventually be converted into a .csv with added terrain parameters.
+The data will be available in an .rds format, which is eventually be converted into a .csv file with added terrain parameters.

-**Example**:
+**Example Command**:
 ```bash
 ./extract_SM_monthly.R 2017
 ```

 ## Preparing Terrain Parameters

-### Obtaining Terrain Parameters
+### Accessing Terrain Parameters Data
 Terrain parameters can be obtained in two ways: GEOtiled or HydroShare.
-GeoTiled is an open-source software that efficiently generates terrain parameters from Digital Elevation Models (DEMs).
+GEOtiled is an open-source software that efficiently generates terrain parameters from Digital Elevation Models (DEMs).
 For more information on generating terrain parameters using GEOtiled, please visit [GEOtiled](https://globalcomputing.group/GEOtiled/).

 HydroShare contains a dataset "Explanatory Variables and DEMs," whose columns describe the following terrain parameters, all of which can be used within SOMOSPIE.